Toshirô Mifune as Matsunaga, tubercular Japanese gangster

 Matsunada wears a diamond ring on the third finger of his right hand.

 When next we see Matsunaga, he’s wearing an evolved version of the same outfit… a light striped double-breasted jacket worn with a striped shirt, boldly striped tie, and spectator shoes.
-That outfit will be featured on BAMF Style at a later date.
+You can read about that outfit in my post from August 2018.

 What to Imbibe